mpdannenberg/matts-matlab-code/README.md

 Allen, R. G., Pereira, L. S., Raes, D., & Smith, M. (1998).
 Crop evapotranspiration-Guidelines for computing crop water requirements-FAO Irrigation and drainage paper 56.
 FAO, Rome, 300(9), D05109.

+Gopal, S. & C. Woodcock (1994).
+Theory and methods for accuracy assessment of thematic maps using fuzzy sets. *Photogrammetric Engineering and Remote Sensing*, 60(2), 181-188.

 McCarroll, D., Young, G. H., & Loader, N. J. (2015).
 Measuring the skill of variance-scaled climate reconstructions and a test for the capture of extremes. *The Holocene*, 25(4), 618–626. https://doi.org/10.1177/0959683614565956.